-As of December 31, 2018, we had approximately \$630.7 million and \$273.6 million of net operating loss ("NOL") carryforwards with which to offset our future taxable income for federal and state income tax reporting purposes, respectively.
-Utilization of our net operating loss and tax credit carryforwards, or tax attributes, may be subject to substantial annual limitations provided by the Internal Revenue Code and similar state provisions to the extent certain ownership changes are deemed to occur.
-Such an annual limitation could result in the expiration of the tax attributes before utilization.
+As of December 31, 2019, we had approximately \$648.5 million and \$278.2 million of total federal and state NOLs, respectively, with which to offset our future taxable income.
+Utilization of our NOLs and certain other tax attributes, may be subject to substantial limitations provided by the Internal Revenue Code and similar state provisions to the extent certain changes in our stock ownership occur.
+Such limitations could result in the expiration of all or part of our tax attributes before utilization.
 The tax attributes reflected above have not been reduced by any limitations.
-To the extent it is determined upon completion of the analysis that such limitations do apply, we will adjust the tax attributes accordingly.
-We face the risk that our ability to use our tax attributes will be substantially restricted if we undergo an "ownership change" as defined in Section 382 of the U.S. Internal Revenue Code ("Section 382").
+In particular, we face the risk that our ability to use our tax attributes will be substantially restricted if we undergo an "ownership change" as defined in Section 382 of the U.S. Internal Revenue Code ("Section 382").
 An ownership change under Section 382 would occur if "5-percent shareholders," within the meaning of Section 382, collectively increased their ownership in the Company by more than 50 percentage points over a rolling three-year period.
-We have not completed a recent study to assess whether any change of control has occurred or whether there have been multiple changes of control since our formation, due to the significant complexity and cost associated with the study.
-We have completed studies through December 31, 2016 and concluded no adjustments were required.
-If we have experienced a change of control at any time since our formation, our NOL carryforwards and tax credits may not be available, or their utilization could be subject to an annual limitation under Section 382.
+We completed a study in April 2020 to assess whether any ownership change has occurred and believe that, taking into account the registered direct offering of 7,218,750 shares of our common stock that we completed on April 3, 2020, we have not undergone an ownership change that limits the use of our NOLs and other tax attributes.
+If we have undergone an ownership change or undergo an ownership change in the future, our NOL carryforwards and certain other tax attributes may not be available, or their utilization could be subject to an annual limitation under Section 382.
 A full valuation allowance has been provided against our NOL carryforwards, and if an adjustment is required, this adjustment would be offset by an adjustment to the valuation allowance.
 Accordingly, there would be no impact on the consolidated balance sheet or statement of operations.